linked-db/linked-ql/README.md

 FROM books
 ```

 ✨ _Now, that translates to about 50% code, plus whole namespacing exercise, having been eliminated!
-Yet, no questions asked about your schemas, and no such thing as the usual upfront relationship mapping!_
+Yet, no questions asked about your schema, and none of the usual upfront relationship mapping!_

-Taking things further, multi-level relationships also get a corresponding pattern: multi-level paths:
+Taking things further, you can chain these operators to any level:

 ```sql
 -- Linked QL